Table of Contents

 • Use C or C++ for application development as they both offer libraries to protect runtime changes.

-• Separates the source code block and control the code flow
+• Separates the source code block and controls the code flow

-• Enforce binary packaging to refrain the attacker from directly code de-compilation
+• Enforce binary packaging to prevent the attacker from directly code de-compilation

 • Implement a mechanism to avoid the code debugging from tools such as IDA Pro and Hopper.